-There is a waiting list for funding to pay for these services, but there is a benefit of applying for services now.
-Establishing placement on the waiting list ensures that you can receive the funding as quickly as possible.
-Even if you do not expect to need services for one to three years, it is a good idea to apply now so that you may not have to wait for funding when you need it.
+There is a waiting list for some of these services.
+Establishing early placement on the waiting list, ensures that you can receive the funding as quickly as possible.
 All I/DD services can be paid for privately while an individual is waiting for funding.

 Targeted Case Management

 Case Management is available to anyone who is eligible for I/DD services in Butler County.
 In some counties, Title XIX Medicaid is required in order to receive Case Management.
 A case manager will help identify, select, obtain, coordinate, and use paid services and natural supports to assist an individual.
 Case management services can be utilized before funding is accessed and while on the waiting list.

 Personal Care Services